 A green environment focus drives Alok to encourage the cultivation of eco-friendly organic cotton and use of organic and Fair Trade cotton in its products.
 This initiative has helped organic cotton growers in reducing input costs and fetching better per unit realization over a period.

-SUSTAINABLE

-GROWTH

-through effective planning and community development
+SUSTAINABLE GROWTH through effective planning and community development reduction of waste and recycling of water are accorded top priority.

 Alok's sense of profitability extends beyond its stakeholders to the community at large.
 Corporate Social Responsibility has been an integral part of Alok's growth story.
 Every stage of business cycle is monitored to abide by the philosophy of 'Sustainability'.
+Conservation of natural resources,